shivrajkadam19/infracloud_assignment1/README.md

     static_configs:
       - targets: ["csvserver:9393"]
 ```

 ### Step 3: Verify Prometheus
-Run the updated setup:
+Run the updated setup by using command:
 ```sh
 docker-compose up -d
 ```
-Access Prometheus at [http://localhost:9090](http://localhost:9090).
-Query csvserver_records and verify the graph.
+Now, Prometheus can be accessible at [http://localhost:9090](http://localhost:9090).

-## Files Included
+## Files Included as solution of Part II of task
 The following files are present in the solution directory:

 ```gencsv.sh```